VagrantGinger68/lighthouse-web-notes/Dictionary.md

 printName("Bob"); //"Bob" is the argument
 ```

+## Closures
+JavaScript will retain the context of parent functions, meaning that it will retain references to any variables in parent functions (this is referred to as Lexical Scoping).
+When a function retains the context of a parent function, we call that a "closure".

 ## Map
 Creates a new array with the results of call a function on every element in the calling array.
 ```js